A Survey of Natural Language Generation: From Image to Text Generation

 \subsection{Task}

-The image-based text generation aims at explaining or summarizing the visual concept of the given image, which is mainly consisted of three parts: image caption, video caption, and visual storytelling.
+The image-based text generation aims at explaining or summarizing the visual concept of the given image, which mainly consists of three parts: image caption, video caption, and visual storytelling.
 The purpose of image captioning is to generate summaries from an image.
-Based on image caption, video caption aims to generate the summary of a series of images.
+Based on image captions, video caption aims to generate the summary of a series of images.
 Visual storytelling not only identifies the correlation between objects in a single picture but also gives the logical relationship between consecutive sequential images.
-It should be noted that although VQA is a relatively similar topic to image caption, there exists the main distinction that current VQA systems are mainly designed to choose answers from a given candidate answer set, which is not related to the natural language generation.
+It should be noted that the language generation component of VQA \cite{antol2015vqa,manmadhan2020visual,anderson2018bottom-up} model is relatively similar to that of image caption.
+There exists the main distinction that current VQA systems \cite{cao2019interpretable,gong2021cross,cao2021linguistically,do2021multiple,vu2020question,gong2022vqamix} are focused on reasoning process and mainly designed to choose answers from a given candidate answer set, which is not quite related to the natural language generation.
+Several popular methods for each subtask are shown in Table~\ref{tab: from image to text}.